ServiceMaster by Rice Gives Insurance Agents and Adjusters Helpful Tips to Help Their Clients Who Have Suffered Fire Damage

 - Seal and paint exposed areas.
 In some extreme cases, when there is damage from a really hot fire, the walls, ceilings and open structure areas will have to be sealed and repainted.

 The topics that were discussed above are just a small sample of the topics discussed during our continuing education class that focuses on smoke and odor damage mitigation.
 According to the National Fire Protection Association, your household has a one in four chance of having a fire large enough to be reported to a fire department during an average lifetime.
 The odds are pretty high that you or someone you know will experience fire and smoke damage during your lifetime.
 ServiceMaster by Rice would love the opportunity to educate you on this subject to offer advice on how to prevent fires from happening and then educating you on important steps on proper smoke and damage mitigation.
 By attending our class we want to help you and your clients reduce the costs associated with fire damage.
 Along with professional help from a smoke mitigation team like ServiceMaster, these reduced costs will help to decrease your fire loss ratio.

 ServiceMaster by Rice also is approved to teach water mitigation and mold remediation classes.
 All three of our classes offer three credit hours.
 I am the instructor for these three classes and would love the opportunity to educate you on these topics.
-Please visit our website at www.servicemasterbyrice.com for future continuing education class dates.
+Please get in contact with us for future continuing education class dates.

 ServiceMaster by Rice also wants to give you improved customer satisfaction on all of our services, including fire, smoke and odor mitigation.
 ServiceMaster by Rice has been operating in Iowa for over 59 years and we enjoy educating you as well as servicing your customers in their time of need.